neeraj-r-rugi/neeraj-r-rugi/README.md

 ## 🎯 What I'm Currently Working On

-- 🔧 **Systems Programming**: Deep-diving into low-level and bare-metal programming
+- 🔧 **Systems Programming**: Exploring low-level and bare-metal programming to understand how systems really work.
 - 🔗 **IoT Projects**: Building smart, connected devices for real-world applications
 - 💻 **Cross-Platform Development**: Creating applications that work seamlessly across platforms
 - 🎨 **UI/UX Design**: Crafting intuitive interfaces with GTK and PyQt
 - 🌐 **Web Learning**: Exploring the web to understand new technologies and build cutting-edge, cyber-linked systems.
 - 🚀 **Open Source Contributor**
-- 🤖 **AI & ML**: Understanding the peaks, pitfalls, and nuances of Artificial Intelligence and large language models to leverage its potential as a tool while building scalable, safe, industry-grade software by referencing industry best practices and design guidelines.
+- 🤖 **AI & ML**: Learning the peaks, pitfalls, and nuances of Artificial Intelligence and large language models — with the goal of eventually building scalable, safe software guided by industry best practices.

 ---